*This post is sponsored by my peeps at Kreg Tool. Ooooh yeah!

 That back wall is kind of plain Jane, and since I’m always in need of large amounts of storage (for games and what-not), I couldn’t help but think what a phenomenal and practical design feature wall-to-wall built-ins would be.

-I’m sharing my full built-in plans over on BuildSomething, which is Kreg’s amazing site for finding and sharing free build plans.
+I’m sharing my the cabinet base plans over on BuildSomething, which is Kreg’s amazing site for finding and sharing free build plans.

 I have shared quite a few fantastic projects on BuildSomething over the years, and my skill base has grown quite a bit.